 This site contains affiliate links.
 I use any income they generate to help offset expenses related to this blog & its corresponding social media accounts.
 Learn more.

-If you’ve started to figure out a “new normal” routine, and can spare a little time here and there, I encourage you to soak in these individuals’ wisdom.
+If you’ve started to figure out a “new normal” routine – and you can spare a little time here and there – I encourage you to soak in these individuals’ wisdom.

 It can help immensely when trying to understand:

 - cognitively “gifted” kids

 - children with an anxiety disorder

 - kids who are twice exceptional, which can be particularly difficult to determine because their weaknesses often mask their strengths (or vice versa)

 Here’s what two small businesses, led by these experts, are offering to help:

 I first became familiar with Summit Center through my Bright and Quirky membership.
 Dr. Dan Peters, licensed psychologist and Summit Center co-founder, often offers online Q&As to Bright and Quirky members, along with Susan Baum of Bridges Academy.
 Summit Center has a great team of psychologists, consultants and educators, who use a collaborative, strengths-based approach with clients.
 They believe that a better understanding “the why” of a person’s behavior can provide relief to parents, teachers and the individual – and that it’s often the first key step toward maximizing potential.

 Here are some topics on Summit Center’s vimeo channel: